Dual Enrollment: Home Education Students

 Students should determine with their parent if they meet the minimum test score requirements for Dual Enrollment.

-Step 2: Apply for Admission to EFSC.
-(Required Documents)
+Step 2: Apply for admission to EFSC.

 Step 4: Complete the College Placement Testing Requirement.

 Students are required to submit college placement scores in reading, writing and mathematics to enroll in college credit courses.
-Approved tests include the ACT, SAT, and PERT.
+Approved tests include the ACT, SAT, ACCUPLACER NG and PERT.
 Scores may not be more than 24 months old.

 IMPORTANT – EFSC Retesting Policy: Students must have college-ready reading and writing scores to participate in EFSC’s Dual Enrollment Program.
-A college-ready math score is not required unless the student plans to take a college-level math course such as MAT 1033, MAC 1105 or MGF 1106 or apply for Early Admission.
+A college-ready math score is not required unless the student plans to take a college-level math course such as MAT 1033, MAC 1105 or MGF 1106 or to apply for Early Admission.

 Students who do not score college-ready in one or more subject areas on the PERT, may retest two more times within twelve months of the initial testing session so long as there are 30 days between each testing appointment.
 While there is no charge for the initial placement test, there is a $10 retest fee for each subtest taken for a second or third time within this 12-month period.
 Once the 12-month period is completed, the testing cycle will begin again, with the college administering the PERT once at no cost to the student and two more times with a retest charge of $10 per subtest.

-Step 6: Register in Person for Classes.
+Step 7: Register for Classes.

 Fees: Students are responsible for paying the $10 per semester Wi-Fi/Print Access Fee.
 If the student intends to park a vehicle on campus while attending class, the student must purchase the annual $40 parking permit.
 The permit is valid from July 1 through June 30.
 To avoid receiving a traffic citation and fine, purchase the parking permit by the end of the first week of classes and park only in student designated areas.

-Step 7: Get Required Textbook/Instructional Materials.
+Step 8: Get Required Textbook/Instructional Materials.
 Know the Return Deadline.

 To receive required instructional materials at no cost, home education students must:

-- Textbook Return Deadline for Fall Terms 2020: The return window for fall term instructional materials is Monday, December 7 - Monday, December 14.
+- Textbook Return Deadline for Fall Terms 2021: The return window for fall term instructional materials is Monday, December 6, 2021 - Monday, December 13, 2021.
 Late returns or damaged items will NOT be accepted, and the College will charge the student the full cost or replacing the item.